 About the founder:

-Based in New York City, Kate Moran is a multi-medium artist and producer with extensive and varied industry experience.
-A filmmaker, director, writer, editor, classically trained actor, and comedian, Moran has worked on over 50 projects for stage and screen in the last 10 years.
-After graduating with a BFA in Drama from NYU Tisch School of the Arts, Moran has worked extensively in production, casting, talent representation, and arts education.
+Based in New York City, Kate Moran is a multi-medium artist with extensive and varied industry experience with a focus on uplifting marginalized voices and stories rarely told.
+A filmmaker, director, writer, editor, classically trained actor, and comedian, Moran is a graduate of New York University’s Tisch School of the Arts and has worked extensively in production, casting, talent representation, and arts education.

 Moran has studied at Stella Adler Studio, Stonestreet Studios, and the Peoples Improv Theater.
 She is the former artistic director and co-founder of the downtown NYC theater company, Broken Glass, and has worked with Don Buchwald & Associates, Calleri Casting, and served as the Programming Director of One On One NYC.
 Moran is the director of the award-winning short film,“Are You Afraid of the ’90s?”, starring Heather Matarazzo, Kristine Sutherland, and Jenna Leigh Green.

 Moran is the co-founder and producer of the Asian Comedy Fest, the largest national comedy festival celebrating AAPI talent.
 In 2021 ACF raised over $8,000 for Apex for Youth, benefitting underserved and immigrant communities, and then in 2022, raised over $6,000 for Heart of Dinner, which combats food insecurity for the elderly in NYC’s Chinatown.
 Moran is also a frequent co-host and co-producer for Asian American Film Thing, a recurring show at Caveat NYC, founded by Angel Yau to provide more much-needed screen time to AAPI filmmakers.